bahadirtrkalioglu/chatty/README.md

 ## Contact

-If you have any questions or suggestions, feel free to reach out to me at bahadirtrk@proton.me.
+If you have any questions or suggestions, feel free to reach out to me at bahadirtrk.social@tutanota.com.